coleifer/peewee/docs/peewee/query_operators.rst

        traceback = TextField()
        timestamp = TimestampField()

-   # Get a list of all the incident types and sources that have occured today.
+   # Get a list of all the incident types and sources that have occurred today.
    incidents = (IncidentLog
                 .select(IncidentLog.incident_type, IncidentLog.source)
                 .where(IncidentLog.timestamp >= datetime.date.today()))

    # Find all events that correlate with the type and source of the
-   # incidents that occured today.
+   # incidents that occurred today.
    events = (EventLog
              .select()
              .where(Tuple(EventLog.event_type, EventLog.source).in_(incidents))